francheska-guzman/brokerage/readme.md

 As a user, I would like a green text color/up arrow for gains, and red text color/down arrow for losses.

+### Challenges

+1. I will be using for the first time oAuth.
+2. I will be using for the first time AngularJS 2.
+3. The buy and sell stocks will be a real interaction between opened accounts.